 Getting Contract Bonds for Public Jobs

-Contract bonds such as bid and performance bonds are needed to bid and work on public construction jobs.
+Construction bonds such as bid bonds and performance bonds are needed to bid bonds and work on public construction jobs.
 However, they’re typically required by cities or municipalities as opposed to the state.
 Learn more about the process of getting bonded for jobs by reading our construction bond guide.

+"How much will my surety bond cost?" is one of the most common questions.
+Surety bonds generally cost 1-15% of the required bond amount.
 Pricing varies drastically depending on the bond amount required of you and your rate (which is the percentage of the full bond amount you must pay and will depend on your financial strength, e.g. personal credit).
 Bond costs are generally 1-10% of the full bond amount that's required of you in Texas.
 For example, if you need a $10,000 bond, your costs could be anywhere between $100 - $1,000.
+Bond pricing varies drastically depending on the bond amount required of you and your rate (which is the percentage of the full bond amount you must pay).
 You can use our bond premium calculator to get an instant estimate.
 If you need to get a firm surety bond quote, you can apply to get an online approval.
 Keep in mind, pricing isn’t the only thing you should think about when buying a surety bond.
 Purchasing your bond from the wrong Texas bonding company can lead to it getting rejected with no refund.
 Find out how to choose the right bond company for you.